 According to Tesla CEO Elon Musk, data logs recovered from the vehicle showed that it was not operating on autopilot mode.
-Musk has frequently defended Teslas automated systems online as safer than manual cars, however, there have been more than 20 recent similar crashes that are being investigated to see if they involved Teslas auto-guidance systems.
+Musk has frequently defended Tesla’s automated systems online as safer than manual cars.
+However, more than 20 recent similar crashes are being investigated to see if they involved Teslas auto-guidance systems.

 The blaze from the crash also reportedly took over 4 hours to put out.
 Tesla cars use high-density lithium-ion batteries.
-Lithium-ion batteries can leak a substance called lithium hexafluorophosphate when damaged, which is highly flammable and can cause severe fires that are water-resistant.
+Lithium-ion batteries can leak a substance called lithium hexafluorophosphate when damaged, which is highly flammable and can cause water-resistant severe fires.
 According to initial reports, the car fire took near 30,000-40,000 gallons of water to fully put out because the battery kept reigniting.

 Tesla Crash: Are Tesla Cars Self-Driving?

 A lot of people claim that Tesla cars are self-driving.
 Strictly speaking, this is not true.
 Tesla cars are not self-driving and claim that they require “active driver supervision.”
 But the autopilot mechanism is capable of steering, braking, and accelerating within a single lane.
 Tesla is clear that this feature does not make the vehicle autonomous and that the driver must still pay attention to the road when the autopilot mode is engaged.

 Tesla’s autopilot mode works on a deep neural network that uses cameras, light sensors, and ultrasonic sensors to create a map of the environment around the car.
 These inputs are monitored by a powerful onboard computer that makes decisions to accelerate, brake, or turn slightly depending on what it detects.